When Night Is Bright as Day

 Quietly she rose, almost hypnotised by its swaying, and walked to the farthest eastern window, where she reached out to slide it out of the loop of thread that held it.

-There, under an ensorcelled magnifying glass, she found that the note was easily translated, so strongly had its intent been scored into its ink marks.
+There, she unfolded the thin slip of paper beneath a lamp, and lifted an ensorcelled translation glass out of its tray.
+Beneath it, she found that the note was easily translated, so strongly had its intent been scored into its ink marks.
 Hand shaking, she began to unfold the ranks and files of meaning, and with them the beginnings of a plot that would soon consume her entire life.

 The first sign that something was amiss was the crowd at the door of the Hall of Hearings.